Engee documentation

 Working with EngeePkg

-Use the EngeePkg package to clearly separate user and system packages and for advanced package handling functionality in your project.
+Use the EngeePkg package to clearly separate user and system packages and to provide advanced functionality for working with them in your project.

-EngeePkg is an add-on to the Pkg package manager, implemented as a standalone package for better control over loaded modules and packages.
+EngeePkg is an add—on to the Pkg package manager, implemented as a standalone package for better control over downloaded modules and packages.

 EngeePkg has the following advantages over Pkg:

-• EngeePkg distinguishes between system and user packages, distinguishing among system packages those included in the system image.
+• EngeePkg distinguishes between system and user packages, distinguishing among the system packages those that are included in the system image.
 By default, the EngeePkg.status function outputs all information from LOAD_PATH.
-Classic Pkg with the Pkg.status function does not have this functionality and outputs information about packages from only one project (by default, the active project).
-Moreover, EngeePkg.status, unlike Pkg.status, can provide information about loaded modules.
+Classic Pkg with the Pkg.status function It does not have such functionality and provides information about packages from only one project (active by default).
+Moreover, 'EngeePkg.status', unlike `Pkg.status', can provide information about loaded modules.

-• EngeePkg cleans up the entire user project by removing all installed packages with the EngeePkg.purge function without explicitly listing them.
-Classic Pkg purges the project with the Pkg.rm function, but requires explicit enumeration of all packages.
+• EngeePkg cleans up the entire user project by removing all installed packages with the EngeePkg.purge function without explicitly listing.
+Classic Pkg cleans up the project with the Pkg.rm function, but requires explicit enumeration of all packages.

 To work with EngeePkg, add it to the current environment (project):